icgrp/ese532_handouts/_sources/hw1/c_refresher.md

     across other C compilers.
 In some cases, Xilinx tools will use gcc internally.
-For some of your development (including, perhaps, for this section of this assignment) you may find it useful to get your C working on a workstation, laptop, or AWS A1 instance using gcc.]
+For some of your development (including, perhaps, for this section of this assignment) you may find it useful to get your C working on a workstation, laptop, or on Biglab using gcc.]

 10. If the preprocessor cannot find a file that is included with `#include`, give at least three different ways you could resolve